Have you ever delivered working software not knowing what the key performance indicators (KPI’s) were before and after?

 - Happy path is shown to be used 70% of the time

-After the software is released, continuously inspect the data with your current targets vs. your expected targets.
-Are the new feature enhancements working as you thought?
+After the software is released, continuously inspect the data with your current indicators vs. your expected indicators.
+Are the new items working as you thought?
 Get feedback quickly and adjust your strategy quickly if it’s not working as you had planned based on your KPI’s.

 What has been your experience with KPI’s in software development?
 What methods have you found to be successful in capturing them?